 The Embassy cannot issue or renew a UK driving licence.
 Contact the DVLA for information about renewing a licence or applying for a new licence.

-To drive in Montenegro, you must have a valid driving licence and an international driving permit.
+To drive in Montenegro, you must have a valid driving licence.
 If you are taking your car, you must have vehicle registration / ownership documents and a locally valid insurance policy.

 Guidance on bringing medication into Montenegro